1) Productivity- Voice picking saves an average of 2-3 seconds per pick compared to typical RF picking systems.

 When moving from RF to voice, associates typically see significant improvements in accuracy, productivity, and safety, which translate into higher levels of job satisfaction and sometimes increases in pay.
 Many also report less job-related stress.

 Needless to say, the benefits of any technology in a given warehouse will depend on how well the technology is used in a given process.
 Voice technology alone may not result in double-digit productivity gains in every scenario, which is why it is important to consider ways in which voice and other mobile technology (scanning, smartglasses, RFID, etc.) can each be incorporated as a component of a process improvement project.
-A recent Lucas white paper underscores this point and discusses how different approaches to implementing voice technology can lead to far different results.
-(Download the white paper here.)
+Our whitepaper, Three Paths To Picking Productivity with Voice and Work Execution Software, underscores this point and discusses how different approaches to implementing voice technology can lead to far different results.